BSRV1987/GenAI/README.md

 API token :
 Need to be generated from openAI portal .
 Have to upgrade the subscription to pay as you go and top up is needed to overcome api usage limit errors

+# Further Ideas where this code can be extended To:

+1. Collect logs from etl pipelines or from applications , pass the data set to the model to detect anamolies and publish the same
+2. Pass data from the past and prompt model for trends in the future
+3. GPT model can also be called to do code reviews via CI/CD pipeline and prompt to suggest modifications

 # Output from the code